nfsrules/AxionautV1/README.md

 Axionaut is intended for rapid experimentation, use the built-in Deep Learning architectures and start driving!

-Axionaut is totally free and open for everyone to use and contribute.

 ## Code style
 PEP 8 -- Style Guide for Python Code.